-5. Summary
+5. SUMMARY

-Practical Arrangements between the Fukushima Prefecture and the International Atomic Energy Agency have been established to define a cooperation framework for the IAEA to provide broad and extensive assistance to the Prefecture in areas related to radiation monitoring and remediation in order to ensure on-going protection of people and the environment from ionizing radiation resulting from the 2011 Fukushima Daiichi accident.
+Practical Arrangements between the Fukushima Prefecture and the International Atomic Energy Agency have been established to define a cooperation framework for the IAEA to provide broad and extensive assistance to the Prefecture in areas related to radiation monitoring and remediation in order to ensure ongoing protection of people and the environment from ionizing radiation resulting from the 2011 Fukushima Daiichi accident.
 The activities and topics that are part of the Practical Arrangements under which IAEA has provided assistance to the Prefecture can be summarized as:

-- Research and studies on radiation monitoring, in terrestrial and aquatic environments, including application of environmental mapping technology by using unmanned aerial vehicles and long term monitoring of radioactive materials; - Research and studies on the remediation of terrestrial and aquatic environments in the Prefecture; - Research and studies on the management of radioactive waste from remediation; - Strengthening efforts in information dissemination via several activities under the scope of each of the topics of cooperation.
+- Research and studies on radiation monitoring in terrestrial and aquatic environments, including application of environmental mapping technology by using unmanned aerial vehicles and long term monitoring of radioactive materials; - Research and studies on the remediation of terrestrial and aquatic environments in the Prefecture; - Research and studies on the management of radioactive waste from remediation;

+To strengthen efforts in information dissemination, the IAEA and the Prefecture also organized several activities under the scope of each of the topics of cooperation.

 The cooperation under the Practical Arrangements is designed to complement existing Japanese activities and to provide immediate assistance and support which will be of direct benefit to residents of the Prefecture as well as visitors to the Prefecture.
-The Mid Term Report summarises the progress on the activities undertaken from 2013 through spring 2020.
+The Final Report summarises the progress on the activities undertaken from 2013 through end of 2022.